ajeet1311990/doc/Linux question 1.md

 ### 1. what is DNS ?
 How it related with subnet mask?
 ### 2. what is the reletion bitween IP address and subnet mask ?
+Ans :  A subnet mask is used to divide an IP address into two parts.
+One part identifies the host (computer), the other part identifies the network.
 ### 3. How to see CPU usage ? what are the different parameters of that command?
 ### 4. how to transefer securely file over network ?
 ### 5. what is subnet mask ?